-“…Schwonik colors the [music] with an active imagination and serious technique…”
+“…Schwonik colors the [music] with an active imagination and serious technique…” – Frank Alkyer – DownBeat magazine

-“…a marvel of smoothly intricate and creative timekeeping…”
+“…a marvel of smoothly intricate and creative timekeeping…” – Brad Walseth – JazzChicago

 Named one of Calgary’s ‘Top 40 Under 40’, YAMAHA Drum Artist and legally blind drummer Karl Schwonik grew up on a farm near Gwynne, Alberta.
-Early on, he was exposed to a wide range of musical situations ranging from jazz to polka.
-Fresh out of high school, Schwonik embarked on a tour with 2-time Canadian Country Music Award Nominee Heather-Dawn.
+Early on, he was exposed to a wide range of musical from jazz to polka.
+Fresh out of high school, Schwonik embarked on a tour with Canadian Country Music Award Nominee Heather-Dawn.
 This was followed by an invitation to study at the Banff Centre where Schwonik was the youngest participant ever in the long-term career residency program.

 In 2008, Schwonik founded the Wetaskiwin Jazz Society in Wetaskiwin, AB.
-The WJS strives to build awareness for the arts in the central Alberta region with its three main programs: the Wetaskiwin Jazz Camp, Jazz-in-Schools and community concerts.
-In 2011, Schwonik joined the Board of Directors for the Alberta Foundation for the Arts (AFA).
-The AFA is a government agency responsible for disbursing nearly $30M annually in grants and scholarships to artists and arts organizations in Alberta.
+The WJS strived to build awareness for the arts in the central Alberta region with its three main programs: Jazz Camp, Jazz-in-Schools and community concerts.
+Through its ten years of operation, nearly 20,000 rural students were involved in these programs.
+Active as a volunteer, advocate and arts leader, Schwonik has served on several boards including: Canada Council for the Arts, Alberta Foundation for the Arts, Lieutenant Governor of Alberta’s Arts Awards and Foundation and Travel Alberta.

 In demand internationally as both a guest artist and instructor, Schwonik has taught students of all ages at over two hundred educational institutions.
-He regularly lectures on a broad range of topics in jazz, music business and artists coping with disabilities.
+He regularly lectures on a broad range of topics in jazz, music business and artists with disabilities.
 Some of these institutions include: University of Toronto, Indiana University, The Banff Centre, Brandon University, University of Lethbridge, Red Deer College, Denver School of the Arts, and Triton College Chicago.